RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 A quick note on the `--console=plain` option.
 Gradle detects whether the CLI is being executed interactively, or by daemon processes, such as Continuous Delivery servers.
 You will generally want to run with `--console=auto` (the default) so it detects this, as the interactive capabilities are quite powerful.
 However... the interactive option is not great for a Quickstart, as the task executions are not displayed in full at the end.
 We suggest that you not add the `--console=plain` option in everyday use... but feel free to do it here to work through the Quickstart.

-The Checkmate for OBI enables the following Task groups:
+Checkmate for OBI enables the following Task groups:
 * **Analytics**: Tasks associated with loading data generated from Checkmate builds to downstream data platforms.
 We won't be looking at the Analytics functionality in this Quickstart.
 * **Distribution**: Managing the creation and deletion of different types of OBIEE distribution files.
 * **Export**: Tasks that facilitate exporting content from an OBIEE instance into the build location or into source control.